Cystic Fibrosis Symptoms and Diagnosis

 How Cystic Fibrosis Is Diagnosed

 • Newborn screening.
-In the last decade, newborn screening has become standard and is now available in all 50 U.S. states.
-The newborn screen shows infants who have a high level of an enzyme called immunoreactive trypsin in their blood.
+In the last decade, newborn screening has become standard in all 50 U.S. states and the District of Columbia.
+The newborn screen shows infants who have a high level of an enzyme called immunoreactive trypsin (IRT) in their blood.
 This occurs when there is injury to the pancreas.
 The test is repeated if it is abnormal.
 Some states also combine this with testing for the most common gene mutation called deltaF508.
 The next step is to refer the infant for further testing as there are many “false-positive” tests.
 This entails taking a blood sample to check whether the infant has two genes that cause CF and/or performing a sweat test.
+Newborn screening protocols vary from state to state, so talk to your healthcare provider about what steps your state follows if the test result is inconclusive.

 • Genetic testing.
 More than 2,000 different mutations of the CF gene have been identified.
 Most of them are quite rare, but a few are common, like the deltaF508 mutation that is found in at least 70% of individuals with CF. Genetic testing can determine the exact mutation in most cases.
-For couples who want to have children, genetic testing is also important as more than 10 million Americans are carriers of a CF gene.
+For couples who want to have children, genetic testing is also important as more than 10 million people living in the United States are carriers of a CF gene.
 For every pregnancy, there is a one-in-four chance that the child will have CF when both parents are carriers.

 • Sweat test.
 Sweat is collected from a small area on the child’s forearm, and the chloride levels are measured.
 Children with CF have high levels of chloride in their sweat because a lack of CFTR prevents the salt on the skin from being reabsorbed back into the sweat glands.

-• Measuring nasal lining.
+• Measuring nasal lining, also called nasal potential difference (NPD).
 Another way to confirm the diagnosis is to run a small electrical current across the nasal lining (epithelium).
 Different solutions are applied to the nasal lining and the electrical current is measured.
 People with CF respond very differently than those without CF to this test, and it may help confirm a diagnosis.

 When to See Your Doctor